andrewcooke/choochoo/docs/index.md

 ### Ubuntu

-The following started up the system on an Ubuntu 20 virtual machine (new install, with only gcc, perl and make already added to support the VirtualBox client tools):
+The following (some time ago) started up the system on an Ubuntu 20 virtual machine (new install, with only gcc, perl and make already added to support the VirtualBox client tools):

 ```
 git clone https://github.com/andrewcooke/choochoo.git